AttacktheSOC/attackthesoc.github.io/content/posts/detecting-entity-behavior/index.md

 We got there by setting a goal to create detections around user authentication.
 After some research around authentication we documented and generated diagrams of the auth flows in our organization.
 During this process, we learned how our implementation of Windows Hello for Business (WHfB) works.
 Finally, we brainstormed some undesirable states/conditions that could exist in our environment.

 Now to ask ourselves, why this detection matters?
 This gives us an indication of what sort of ROI we can expect from this rule.
-Roughly, our answer to "Why?" is our business justification for the time spent working on this detection (planning+writing+testing+deploying+maintaining).
+Roughly, our answer to "Why?" is our business justification for the time spent working on this detection (planning + writing + testing + deploying + maintaining).

 Why: Values stored in the msDS-KeyCredentialLink attribute function as an alternate set of persistent credentials for the associated object.
 This means they'll survive a password change and an attacker who added those credentials can use them to authenticate as that object in our environment.